yavictor/Movies-App/README.md

 View on Github Pages [https://yavictor.github.io/Movies-App/](https://yavictor.github.io/Movies-App/)

-Simple app, created with ReactJS and MetializeCSS for layout.
-You can search films, series, cartoons or games and filter results.
+Simple app, created with ReactJS and MaterializeCSS for layout.
+You can search films, series, cartoons or games from [omdb](http://www.omdbapi.com/) and filter results.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).